 The lithium concentration volumes are used to calculate the drainable brine volume of the aquifer for the Resource Estimate using an estimated specific yield of 6%.
-The table below summarizes the Resource Estimate expressed as elemental lithium (Li), LiOH· H_2O (lithium hydroxide) and LCE (lithium carbonate equivalent) at the Inferred category.
+The table below summarizes the Resource Estimate expressed as elemental lithium (Li), LiOH·H2O (lithium hydroxide) and LCE at the Inferred category.